holderbaum/resume/resume.md

 # Profile of Jakob Holderbaum

-As a Freelance Consultant, Coach and Developer, I help customers to transform towards an agile approach to building Software and Hardware.
-By working together with the existing product team, I can focus on building capabilities in the team while collaborating on delivering value continuously.
+As a Freelance Consultant, Coach and Developer, I help clients transforming towards an agile approach to building Software and Hardware.
+By working together with the existing product team, I can focus on building capabilities while collaborating on delivering value continuously.

 ## I am an Agile Enthusiast.

 I spend my time **continuously delivering** software and hardware systems using **test-first methodologies**.
-I prefer working in close collaboration with fellow developers, designers, business analysts and product owners through **pairing** and **on-site teamwork**.
+I prefer working in close collaboration with fellow developers, designers, business analysts and product owners through **pairing** and **remote or on-site teamwork**.

 ## I am a Generalist.

-Throughout the years I have faced challenges of product development in a multitude of domains.
-I've developed **large scale mobile browser games** entertaining millions of users.
-In addition to this I worked on a wide spectrum of industry applications, from **security critical IoT platforms** to **safety critical microcontroller bootloaders**.
+Throughout the years I solved product development challenges in a multitude of domains such as **large scale mobile browser games**, **security critical IoT platforms**, **safety critical microcontroller bootloaders** and many more.

 ## I am a Pragmatist.